707/707.github.io/src/content/blog/chingu-setup/index.md

 ---

-> You can find my team’s [project documentation here](https://github.com/chingu-voyages/V57-tier3-team-32/releases/tag/v1.0.0).
-Feel free to use it as a reference for future voyages/projects.
+*You can find my team’s [project documentation here](https://github.com/chingu-voyages/V57-tier3-team-32/releases/tag/v1.0.0).
+Feel free to use it as a reference for future voyages/projects.*

-How do you take a bunch of strangers, scattered across the globe and turn them into a high-functioning team in just six weeks?
+How do you take a bunch of strangers scattered across the globe and turn them into a high-functioning team in just six weeks?
 This is the fundamental challenge of a [Chingu](https://www.chingu.io/) voyage, a 6 sprint 6 week spanning software development marathon.
-As a Product Manager who just completed my sixth voyage there, I've often rediscovered that success in this fast-paced, volunteer-driven environment isn't about rigid processes.
-It's about creating clarity, fostering ownership, and building momentum.
-I wanted to write this post to serve as a retrospective for myself and as a possible point of reference for those who are thinking about joining the next Chingu voyage.
+As a volunteer Product Manager who just completed my sixth voyage there, I wanted to write this post to serve as a retrospective for myself and as a potential reference for those who are thinking about joining the next Chingu voyage.

-Over several voyages, I've refined an approach that hinges on a few core principles:
+Over several voyages, I've discovered an approach that hinges on a few core principles:

-    Clarity Over Control: My role is to ensure everyone understands the 'why' and the 'what' so they can own the 'how'.
+* Clarity over control: My role is to ensure everyone understands the 'why' and the 'what' so they can own the 'how'.

-    Co-Create, Don't Dictate: Artifacts like a Working Agreement, the product idea, and the sprint plan are all built with the team, not for them.
+* Co-Create, don't dictate: Artifacts like a Working Agreement, the product idea, and the sprint plan are all built with the team, not for them.
 This is shared ownership.

-    Momentum is the Goal: In a six week project, the biggest risk is stagnation.
-Our process must aim to be lightweight, remove blockers, and celebrate weekly progress to keep energy high.
+* Momentum is the goal: In a six week project, the biggest risk is stagnation.
+We need to be lightweight, remove blockers, and celebrate weekly progress to keep energy high.

-If that sounds too cookie cutter to you, here’s how I put these principles into practice.
+If this sounds too cookie cutter to you, here’s how I put these ideas into practice.

 #### Week 1: From strangers to a team